solita/solita.github.com/_posts/2014-10-22-publishing-to-maven-central-repository.md

 The benefits of the Central Repository over other Maven repositories are that it has some minimum requirements to ensure [good quality artifacts](http://blog.sonatype.com/2010/01/nexus-oss-ecosystem/), and the confidence that it won't disappear in the future, unlike many other repositories which have disappeared in the past.
 Thankfully some of the biggest long-buried repositories have been migrated into the Central Repository, for example [Java.net](http://blog.sonatype.com/2010/02/java-net-maven-repository-rescue-mission-on-march-5th/) and [Scala-tools.org](http://blog.sonatype.com/2012/02/scala-artifacts-now-on-central/), keeping the artifacts available and also [improving their meta data](http://blog.sonatype.com/2011/08/java-net-moves-to-central/).

 Now if you have an open source library that you would like to publish to the Central Repository, how should you proceed?
 The [OSSRH Guide](http://central.sonatype.org/pages/ossrh-guide.html) will tell you everything about using Sonatype's OSS Repository Hosting, but some have found its documentation hard to read, so I'm writing this article in hopes of explaining it more simply.
+This article gives an overview of what is needed - for more details follow the links to the official OSSRH documentation.

 ## One-Time Setup ##